Individual Therapy vs Group Therapy – Which One Will You Choose?

 6. Humanistic Therapy: Individuals learn to speak openly about the thoughts that keep them away from achieving goals by increasing self-awareness through the focus on their conscious thoughts.

-Principles of Group therapy:
+Principles of Group Therapy:

 1. Giving Hope: Group therapy consists of people at different stages of a treatment program.
 People get an advantage by witnessing others who are recovering and instills hope in people in the beginning stages of treatment.